TheFausap/SVM-FJ/DESCRIB.md

 Macros are introduced to save space in the coding and in the memory.
 They have no arguments and they do not return any value.

+### Integer arithmetic

+The ac, the registers r0 and r1 are 16bit wide so the integer arithmetic (unsigned) can store value between 0 and 65535 without overflow.
+If the overflow occurs, other 16bit are available to calculate the remaining digits.
+The registry used is EV.
+If EV overflows, there is a dedicated EVAREA (8KB) where to store the ev numbers